iiasa/Condor_run_R/troubleshooting.md

 1. An [`[G00_|GDX_]OUTPUT_DIR[_SUBMIT]`](configuring.md#output_dir) configuration setting is pointing to a directory on a network share that your user account can access but the locally running Condor daemon/service cannot.
 Either reconfigure that configuration setting to point to a directory on a local disk (absolute paths are allowed in case of the `_SUBMIT` variants) that Condor can access or try to reconfigure the Condor service/daemon to run from a different account or with additional rights as needed to access the network share.

 2. The permissions on the directory pointed to by [`[G00_|GDX_]OUTPUT_DIR[_SUBMIT]`](configuring.md#output_dir) prevent access by the locally running Condor daemon/service.
 Either change the permissions on that directory to give Condor access or reconfigure the Condor daemon/service to run from a different account or with additional rights as needed to gain access.

-## All seeding jobs remain idle and then abort through the PeriodicRemove expression
-It may be that the entire cluster is unavailable, but that is somewhat unlikely.
-It may be that the entire cluster is fully occupied and the execute hosts have not been [properly configured to always accept seeding jobs](README.md#configuring-execute-hosts) by the Condor administrator.
-Use [`condor_status -submitters`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html) to check availability and occuppation.

-Alternatively, the machine you submit from announcing itself with a wrong domain is a possible cause.
-It has been seen to happen that submit machines announce themselves with the `local` domain, which is not valid for remote access so that jobs cannot be collected.
-To check whether the submit machine has announced itself wrongly, issue the [`condor_q`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_q.html) command.
-The output should contain the hostname and domain of your machine.
-If the domain is `local` the issue is likely present and can be resolved by restarting the Condor background processes on the submit machine.

-The crude way to restart Condor is to reboot the submit machine.
-The better way is to restart the Condor service.
-This can be done via the Services application on Windows or via [`systemctl restart condor.service`](https://manpages.debian.org/bullseye/systemctl/systemctl.1.en.html) with root privileges on Linux.

 ## Jobs are idle and do not run, or only some do
 The cluster may be busy.
 To see who else has submitted jobs, issue [`condor_status -submitters`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_status.html).
 In addition, you may have a low priority so that jobs of others are given priority, pushing your jobs to the back of the queue.
 To see your priority issue [`condor_userprio`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_userprio.html).
 Large numbers mean low priority.
 Your cluster administrator can set your priority.